- Elected Officials

 San Antonio, TX 78207

-Inmates are authorized to receive publications such as three (3) PAPERBACK books (three (3) per week, per inmate), magazines, and newspapers as long as they come directly from a publisher or an established bookstore.
+Inmates are authorized to have a limited number of paperback books inside the cell (3 maximum).
+Any publication/books mailed to the inmate must be sent directly from a publisher or an established bookstore.
+Any excess books will be placed with the inmate’s property.
 The inmate’s SID number MUST be on the shipping label, if not, it will be returned to the sender.
 All paperback books must have a PERFECT binding.

 Any publications from family, friends, and internet sites are prohibited and all items will be returned to the sender.
 All third-party book vendors are prohibited.
 Adult magazines such as Playboy, Hustler, etc. are strictly not allowed.